Dear poetry bloggers,

 Mary Lee Hahn is in charge of coordinating hosts.
 She puts out a call on her blog in June and December, and people sign up for a date to host sometime in the subsequent six months.
 Being a host is a great way to meet all the participants and become known yourself in the poetry community, but it is by no means mandatory.

 The current schedule of hosts is always updated and available at Kidlitosphere Central.
-Most Poetry Friday bloggers also keep the current schedule in their sidebars, so just look to the right and you’ll find it!
+Many Poetry Friday bloggers also keep the current schedule in their sidebars, so just look to the right and you’ll find it!

 Find your inspiration wherever your interest in children’s poetry lies!